WWE SmackDown: Production

-WWE taped SmackDown on Tuesday evenings to air on Thursday evenings on UPN the same week.
+From inception until summer 2005, WWE taped SmackDown on Tuesday evenings to air on Thursday evenings on UPN the same week.
 However, SmackDown had aired occasional live specials on Tuesday nights (which are then replayed in its usual Thursday night timeslot).
+From September 9, 2005 onwards (with the exception of 2015-2019), the show airs on Friday evenings.
 The show began broadcasting in HD beginning with the January 25, 2008, episode of SmackDown, where a new set (which became universal for all WWE weekly programming) debuted.
 Following the first broadcast in HD, the exclamation mark used since the show's inception disappeared from all references pertaining to "SmackDown", including the official logo, which resembles the 2001–2008 logo, but with a darker blue scheme.